The Tomoro Foundation

 This foundation does not have a public application process.

-The Tomoro Foundation operates on a trustee-discretion model, where grants are made to organizations that have been researched and chosen by the trustees.
-The foundation does not accept unsolicited applications from organizations seeking funding.
+The Tomoro Foundation operates on a trustee-discretion model, where grants are made to organisations that have been researched and chosen by the trustees.
+The foundation does not accept unsolicited applications from organisations seeking funding.

-Grants are awarded based on the trustees' own research and identification of organizations that align with the foundation's charitable purposes in education, health, environment, and social welfare.
+Grants are awarded based on the trustees' own research and identification of organisations that align with the foundation's charitable purposes in education, health, environment, and social welfare.

 Decision Timeline